PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

 .. _Turbomole: http://www.turbomole.com/

-The calculators can be divided in three groups:
+The calculators can be divided in four groups:

 1) GPAW, Asap, Dacapo have their own native ASE interfaces.